enonic/lib-static/README.md

 <a name="option-throwerrors"></a>
 #### throwErrors

-- `throwErrors` (boolean, default is `false`): by default, the `.get` method should not throw errors when used correctly.
+- `throwErrors` (boolean): by default (`false`), the `.get` method should not throw errors when used correctly.
 Instead, it internally server-logs (and hash-ID-tags) errors and automatically outputs a 500 error response.
   - Setting `throwErrors` to `true` overrides this: the 500-response generation is skipped, and the error is re-thrown down to the calling context, to be handled there.
-  - This does not apply to 404-not-found type "errors", they will always generate a 404-response either way.
+  - This does not apply to 400-bad-request and 404-not-found type "errors", they will always generate a 404-response either way.
+200 and 304 are also untouched, of course.